• Skip to main content

 Dry salmon well on both sides with a paper towel, then season the skin side with salt and black pepper.
 Place salmon over the lemon slices on the foil covered pan.

-Salmon being laid on top of lemon slices
+Salmon being laid on top of lemon slices.

-herb butter spread over salmon
+herb butter spread over a side of sockeye salmon.

-Foil placed over herb butter salmon
+Foil placed over herb butter salmon.

 4. Prep Sauce (Optional)

 If serving your baked sockeye with creamy horseradish sauce, combine sour cream, horseradish, Dijon, red wine vinegar, salt and pepper in a small dish.
 Stir well to combine.
 Taste and adjust seasoning.
-Set aside.

-all ingredients combined in a bowl
+all ingredients for horseradish sauce combined in a bowl.

 side of sockeye salmon in foil garnished with horseradish cream sauce and fresh herbs and lemon.